Raviteja-Ainampudi/MarketoAdobe/README.md

 * Each Question folder has their code to solve those problem statements.
 * Each answer has been provided with execution procedure to explain the approach of using those code files.
+* Caching Web API has been developed in a MVC style.

 # Question 1:
     * Used Python3 for data handling.